UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

 Other Options
 -------------

-There are several other options for running tests in Python.
+Due to these limitations, folks in the Python community have developed other options for testing in Python:

 * **Nose2**: https://github.com/nose-devs/nose2